Last Updated on 22 January 2024

 Second… You can write and store important notes to free up brainpower.
 Since you’ll always have your journal with you, you’ll always have your important lists as well.
 Remembering lists and random thoughts uses valuable brain RAM.
 Just like an application on your computer running in the background, it can cause the other apps to be sluggish.
 Your brain is processing, “I’ve got to bring home a dozen eggs, a gallon of milk, and a stick of butter,” when it could be working on something more critical.
 Write it down in your journal.

 Finally… your journal will come in handy to capture and recall a phone number, book title, website, or other reminders.
 You will no longer need to frantically pat yourself down or hope to find an old receipt in your wallet.

 So, which tool is best?
 Whatever is best for your style.
 Perhaps your current planner can work as your single tool, or maybe you need to add something new.
-There is something in the idea, if you want to think different, act different.
+There is something in the idea that if you want to think differently, act differently.

 Here are thoughts from personal experience…